 At nineteen, Michael played the androgynous rock star Rose in the nude musical The Dirtiest Show In Town, produced by Robert Stigwood, of Jesus Christ Superstar fame.
 Andrew Lloyd Webber saw Michael’s performance and went backstage to tell Michael that he should indeed form a real rock band.
 Michael quickly wrote his first song titled “Will You Finance My Rock and Roll Band” which he performed for Lloyd Webber, that song lead Michael to form Silverhead, his first band, a raucous glam rock experiment.
 They were immediately signed to Purple Records in 1972.
 In 1974 Michael married his girlfriend of seven years actress Wendy Hamilton (Professor Emeritus Wendy Wheeler, London Metropolitan University).

-After two albums and two world tours Silverhead disbanded and Michael moved to Los Angeles broke and in love with Pamela Miller "Miss Pamela" of the GTO's, he arrived in L.A. with one hundred dollars and a hair dryer, ending his marriage to Wendy Hamilton.
+After two albums and two world tours Silverhead disbanded and Michael moved to Los Angeles broke and in love with Pamela Miller "Miss Pamela" of the GTO's, he arrived in L.A. with two hundred dollars and a hair dryer, ending his marriage to Wendy Hamilton.
 Michael married Pamela Des Barres, author of “I’m With The Band” in 1977.
 Michael and Pamela amicably divorced in 1991 and have one son, Nicholas Dean Des Barres.

 In Los Angeles Michael formed the band Detective.
 Detective was signed to the famed Swan Song Records by Jimmy Page and recorded two albums.
 That era also saw Michael appear on U.S. television in the sitcom WKRP In Cincinnati with Detective playing the punk rock group Scum of the Earth.
 Michael’s character, Dog was featured throughout the episode and the band itself played at the end of the show.
 The members of Detective went their separate ways in 1979.